Application

 You must apply directly on our website between February 1st and June 30th.

-If your application is accepted, you will receive an authorization of enrollment in one of the three partner institutions (Université de Paris, Arts et Métiers Institute of Technology or Université PSL).
+If your application is accepted, you will receive an authorization of enrollment in one of the three partner institutions (Université Paris Cité, Arts et Métiers Institute of Technology or Université PSL).
 From that point on, you will be able to undertake the procedures with the French Consulate in your country of residence to obtain a student visa.

 NB.
 Even if the « Etudes en France » procedure applies in the country of origin, non-European students residing in Europe do not need neither return to their native country nor to follow this procedure.